conallwang/MeGA/README.md

 - [x] Release the codes
 - [x] Release the data and Subject 306's pretrained model.
 - [x] Upload the data of Subject 218, 304.
-- [ ] Upload more data of other subjects.
+- [x] Upload all data of other subjects.
-- [ ] Improve the performance and try to support more editing applications
+- [ ] Update the codes to the latest version.

 ## Abstract